Salivary Gland Tumours: Classifying, Anatomy, & Treatment

 Key Point

-Benign tumours are the commonest type of salivary gland tumours.
+Benign tumours are the most common type of salivary gland tumours.
 Pleomorphic adenoma is the most common in adults and children, followed by Warthin's Tumour.

 Benign tumours are the most common type of salivary gland tumours.
 The two most frequently diagnosed are pleomorphic adenoma (commonest solid tumour in children) and adenolymphoma.
 Less common benign tumours include intraductal papilloma, sebaceous neoplasms and oncocytoma.